galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >
 {: .agenda}

-***TODO***: move the following to the header take scRNA-seq data, examine them for low quality cells and filter out these cells leaving you with the best quality data for reliable downstream analysis.
-You will visualise the data in order to look at library size, number of expressed genes, percentage of mitochondrial gene expression, etc., use different filtering approaches, and look for confounding factors that may affect the interpretation of downstream analyses.

 # Overview
 You will use a pre-calculated expression matrix, along with some additional metadata such as lists of mitochondrial genes and annotation of technical information for each sequencing library.
-You will visualise the data and carry out quality control filtering based on ***TODO***
+You will visualise the data and carry out quality control filtering based on the visualise-filter-visualise paradigm of this approach (see workflow below).

 ![Workflow](../../images/scrna-scater-qc/Figure1.jpg "Workflow")